Strengthening Reform Initiatives in the Public Administration (completed)

-Title: Strengthening reform initiatives in the public administration
+Title: Strengthening Reform Initiatives in the Public Administration

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2019
+Overall term: 2016 to 2021

-The project supports efforts by the National Council for Human Rights (NCHR) to promote greater awareness of human rights, both among the population and within the public institutions, using improved outreach and information campaigns.
-It also supports the NCHR’s involvement in regional and international exchanges of knowledge and experience, and assists the Council in improving the effectiveness and transparency of its complaints mechanism for human rights violations, as well as the access to that mechanism.
-Moreover, GIZ is providing institutional development measures for selected departments, as well as training in technical and organisational skills for NCHR staff.
+The project supports the NCHR in promoting greater awareness of human rights, both among the population and within public institutions, for example through improved outreach campaigns.
+It also supports the NCHR in international exchanges of experience, and assists in improving accessibility, effectiveness and transparency of its complaint mechanism.
+Moreover, the project provides institutional development measures for selected departments, as well as training in technical and organisational skills for NCHR staff.

 GIZ supports MIIC to coordinate and monitor the effective implementation of official development assistance through enhancing its institutional and human skills.